Bluff body drag manipulation using pulsed jets and Coanda effect: Experimental configuration

 \subsection{Velocity measurements in the wake}

 Velocity measurements are performed in the wake by the use of particle image velocimetry (PIV) and hot-wire anemometry (HWA).
 Two PIV fields of view are located in the symmetry plane ($\text{z}=0$).
-The position of these fields is detailed in figure~\ref{fig:Geometry_Measurements}(c).
+The position of these fields is detailed in figure~\ref{fig:fig2}(c).
 A larger field (A) spans the whole wake containing entirely the recirculating flow domain.
-The second domain (B) corresponds to a zoom on the upper shear layer extending to $x/H\sim0.4$.
+The second domain (B) corresponds to a zoom on the upper shear-layer extending to $x/H\sim0.4$.

-The largest field of view is performed to capture the essential global modifications of the forced wake.
+The largest field of view is used to capture the essential global modifications of the forced wake.
 Both the streamwise ($u$) and the cross-stream or transverse ($v$) velocity components of the flow are measured by two LaVision Imager pro X 4M cameras with resolution of $2000\times2000$ pixels.
 A laser sheet is pulsed with time delays of $120\,{\mu}\text{s}$ (when $U_{o}=15\,\text{m}\text{s}^{\text{-}1}$) in the symmetry plane and image pairs are acquired at a sampling frequency of $3.5\,\text{Hz}$.
 Velocity vectors are processed with an interrogation window of $32\times32$ pixels with a 50 \% overlap.
 The resulting spatial resolution is approximately $1\,\%$ of the model's height.
 Ensembles of 1000-2500 independent velocity fields are used to compute first and second order statistics.

-The second PIV setup enables to perform a zoom close to the upper edge of the model using high-speed PIV (HSPIV).
+The second PIV set-up enables a zoom close to the upper edge of the model with a high-speed PIV (HSPIV).
 One Photron\textsuperscript{\textregistered} SA-Z 1.1 camera with a resolution of $1024\times1024$ pixels was used to acquire images at a rate of $10\,\text{kHz}$.
 The laser sheet is generated by a Quantronix MESA $532\,\text{nm}$ system.
-In general, the test are performed during $8\,\text{s}$ leading to 80000 snapshots.
+Most of the tests are performed during $8\,\text{s}$ with 80000 snapshots.
 The images are processed with an interrogation window of $16\times16$ pixels and an overlap of 50 \%.
 The final spatial resolution is $0.003H$.